torvalds/linux/Documentation/scsi/BusLogic.rst

   correctly, it is necessary that the host adapter's BIOS and the kernel agree on which disk is the boot device, which requires that they recognize the PCI host adapters in the same order.
-The motherboard's PCI BIOS provides a standard way of enumerating the PCI host adapters, which is used by the Linux kernel.
+The motherboard's PCI BIOS provides a standard way of enumerating the PCI host adapters, which is used by the GNU/Linux kernel.
 Some PCI BIOS implementations enumerate the PCI slots in order of increasing bus number and device number, while others do so in the opposite direction.